databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 		- Messinger Lab
 		- Gesell Archives
 		- Maher longitudinal study
-		- Gernsbacher Lab
+		- Gernsbacher Lab1:05
+1. Roadmap and discussion [KEA]  1:20
+1. Break 1:50
-1. Policy updates (LMS) 1:20
+1. Policy updates [LMS] 2:00
-	- Recap on policies (super quick)
+	- Recap on policies
-		+ Permissioning went through lots of iterations--it's now really easy and flexible. being done lots of places
+		+ Permissioning went through lots of iterations--it's now really easy and flexible. being used in lots of places
 		+ Authorization was all written here and at PSU--we still need to hear from you about the process
 	- Report on IRB amendments (who, where, # of studies)
 		+